Graduation Day (Buffy the Vampire Slayer): Part 2

 Buffy visits Angel and forces him to drink her blood, allowing Angel to recover.
 He takes Buffy, now near death herself, to a hospital.
 Nearby, the Mayor is informed that Faith is alive but in a coma from which she may never recover.
 The Mayor tries to suffocate Buffy, but Angel stops him.
 Buffy has a dream in which Faith tells her that even the Mayor has human weaknesses.
 Buffy wakes up, recovered, and organizes a plan with her friends for stopping the Mayor.
-Xander and Willow recruit several school students to join their plan.
-The graduation ceremony begins, and during his speech the Mayor's Ascension begins, and he transforms into Olvikan.
+Wesley apologizes for his previous behavior and offers to help Buffy in the fight.
+Xander and Willow recruit several school students, including Jonathan, Harmony and Larry, to join their plan.
+Wesley tells Cordelia that he will be returning to England following the Ascension.
+After they awkwardly kiss, Cordelia wishes Wesley good luck and he promises to call her.
+The graduation ceremony begins, and during his speech the Mayor's Ascension begins, and he transforms into the monstrous serpent Olvikan.
 The students reveal that they are all armed, and begin an attack.
-Olvikan kills Snyder and several students.
-Angel fights the Mayor’s vampires on campus and the students charge into attack on them.
-Buffy taunts Olvikan about Faith, drawing him into the library, where Giles detonates a bomb, destroying the demon and the school.
-In the aftermath, Wesley returns to England, and Angel leaves without saying goodbye to Buffy, although they share a final look at each other from a distance.
+Olvikan kills Principal Snyder and several students.
+Angel fights the Mayor’s vampires on campus and the students charge in to attack them.
+Buffy taunts Olvikan about Faith, drawing him into the library.
+Just outside, Giles detonates a bomb, destroying the demon and the school.
+In the aftermath, Angel leaves without saying goodbye to Buffy, although they share a final look at each other from a distance.
+The gang, minus Giles, gathers and Oz muses on how they all survived - not just the battle, but high school.

+Continuity

+Myles McNutt notes various episodes which are "all part of the series’ journey to this point: "Enemies" reveals that Faith is unquestionably joined with the Mayor, while "Choices" brings the Mayor into Sunnydale High and gives him a chance to get in Angel’s head about his relationship with Buffy...
+And in "The Prom,” that final moment of Buffy’s school chums acknowledging her work in saving them from assured destruction on countless occasions is a nice bit of foreshadowing for where we eventually end up."

+Billie Doux points out that "leaving Faith in a coma was a perfect plot device.
+As long as Faith is still technically alive, there will be no second slayer; and they have a great character waiting in the wings who could wake up at any time and re-enter the fray."